13 Best Things To Do in Seattle

 MUSEUM of Pop Culture (MPOP)

 This over the top museum is right next to the Space Needle and you can't miss the purple and silver wavy building.
 Inside the museum takes you through the history of music and movies that have shaped our culture.
 Step into a rock 'n' roll sound lab, view the original manuscripts from Game of Thrones and peek at hundreds of props from famous movies.

 Entrance Fee for MPOP is $28 for adults and $19 for kids.
 However, if you pair it with other Seattle CityPASS sights you can save up to $95 on activities in Seattle.

 Seattle Pinball Museum

 Best interactive museum in Seattle!
 It is full of pinball machines after all.
 The founders simply wanted people to know about and play vintage pinball games, and you can play any one of over 50 pinball games.
 Entry is $15 for adults and $12 for kids (7-12 years old) for unlimited play!

 7. Off-the-Beaten-Path Parks in Seattle

 Seattle is a city with a really good amount of green space, so you'll have no problem finding parks for picnicking and people watching.
 But if you're looking for a park that's out of the ordinary, here are some parks that have a little more character than most.

 This little hidden oasis is a nice escape from the concrete jungle that surrounds it.
 The main draw to this secluded little park is the 22-foot artificial waterfall, which is totally unexpected in the middle of Pioneer Square.
-With a handful of chairs, this makes a nice place to enjoy lunch or rest your weary feet after a morning of walking.
+With a handful of chairs, this is a nice place to enjoy lunch or rest your weary feet after a morning of walking.